ghga-de/gcb_workshop/README.md

   git clone https://github.com/*userid*/testpipeline.git
 ```

-- We will perform bwa-mem alignment, which requires indexed fasta genome, using bwa-index.
+- We will perform _bwa-mem_ alignment, which requires indexed fasta genome, using _bwa-index_.
 Thus we need bwa-mem and bwa-index modules.
-Luckily, nf-core provides both modules and we can directly install them!
+Luckily, nf-core provides bwa modules and we can directly install them!

 ```
 nf-core modules install bwa/mem nf-core modules install bwa/index

 ```
 Now both modules should be located in **modules/nf-core** directory.

 - In order to use those modules, we will add descriptions to the workflow.

-Add two lines of code to workflows/testpipeline.nf
+Add three lines of code to workflows/testpipeline.nf

 ```Nextflow
 /*